dretechtips/librecommerce-ui-core/README.md

 # Librecommerce UI Core

-Ruff Tiger Frontend Framework for ReactJS.
+Librecommerce Frontend Framework for ReactJS.
 Includes TS support.

 Contains all the